Infamy

-Infamy, in common usage, is the notoriety gained from a negative incident or reputation (as opposed to fame).
-The word stems from the Latin infamia, antonym of fama (in the sense of "good reputation").
+Infamy is notoriety gained from actions considered dangerous, disrespectful, immoral, unethical, or otherwise perceived in a negative manner.
+An infamous person or organization is one considered to have said or done something that provokes public outrage, and often one who is considered blameworthy and deserving of punishment even if no sanction is actually applied.
+The term has been used in both secular and canon law in Europe since ancient times.

+Etymology

+The word stems from the Latin infamia.
+It derives from the Negation in + fame which implies public acclaim for doing something that pleases the public.
+The Proto-Indo-European root of that word is *bhā- meaning to tell (as in blab or megaphone).

 Roman law

-In Roman law, it took the form of a censure on individuals pronounced by a competent authority in the state, which censure was the result either of certain actions which they had committed or of certain modes of life which they had pursued.
+In Roman law, infamy was a form of censure on individuals pronounced by the censors on moral grounds, in which the censure was the result of certain actions they had committed which did not rise to the level of an actual crime, or for pursuing a lifestyle that was considered technically legal but nonetheless immoral.
 Such a censure involved disqualification for certain rights both in public and in private law.

 In canon law

 Infamy is a term of art in Roman Catholic canon law.
 According to the Catholic Encyclopedia of 1913, infamy in the canonical sense is defined as the privation or lessening of one's good name as the result of the bad rating he has, even among prudent men.
 It constitutes an irregularity, a canonical impediment that prevents one being ordained or exercising such orders as he may have already received.
 There are two types of infamy: infamy of law (infamia juris) and infamy of fact (infamia facti).